 Our functional currency for consolidated reporting purposes is the U.S. dollar.
 We routinely write a portion of our business in currencies other than U.S. dollars and invest a portion of our cash and investment portfolio in those currencies.
-In addition, and in connection with the acquisition of TMR, we acquired certain entities with non-U.S. dollar functional currencies.
+In addition, certain of our entities have non-U.S. dollar functional currencies.
 As a result, we may experience foreign exchange gains and losses in our consolidated financial statements.
 We are primarily impacted by the foreign currency risk exposures noted below, and may, from time to time, enter into foreign currency forward and option contracts to minimize the effect of fluctuating foreign currencies on the value of non-U.S. dollar denominated assets and liabilities.
 Refer to "Note 19.
+Derivative

-Derivative Instruments" in our "Notes to the Consolidated Financial Statements" for additional information related to foreign currency forward and option contracts we have entered into.
-We may determine to not match a portion of our projected liabilities in foreign currencies with investments in the same currencies, which would increase our exposure to foreign currency fluctuations and increase the volatility of our results of operations.
+Instruments" in our "Notes to the Consolidated Financial Statements" for additional information related to foreign currency forward and option contracts we have entered into.